MotorwayExtensionGurus/Traveller/README.md

 # MEG-Bot
-Discord Bot Made for the Motorway Extension Gurus
+Discord Bot Made for the Motorway Extension Gurus, For counting netherrack mined on 2b2t.org